-25 Article 32(2)(a) amended by LGBl.
+26 Article 32(2)(a) amended by LGBl.
 2011 No. 355.

-- 3) The requirements set out in paragraph 1(c) may be waived if the applicant has been granted a residence permit for gainful employment and the family members enter the country together with the applicant. - 4) Following the entry and registration, the applicant must present the following within the duration of validity of the assurance document or the visa: - a) evidence of the registration of the family members at the Residents' Registration Office at the place of residence; - b) evidence of the legally required health insurance coverage covering any and all risks in Liechtenstein; - evidence of the registration of children of compulsory school age at a school. - 5) The Migration and Passport Office may demand evidence of the family relationship by means of original documents.
-Article 23(6) shall apply. - 6) The Government shall provide further details by ordinance.
+4) Following the entry and registration, the applicant must present the following within the duration of validity of the assurance document or the visa:

+- a) evidence of the registration of the family members at the Residents' Registration Office at the place of residence; - b) evidence of the legally required health insurance coverage covering any and all risks in Liechtenstein; - c) evidence of the registration of children of compulsory school age at a school.

+5) The Migration and Passport Office may demand evidence of the family relationship by means of original documents.
+Article 23(6) shall apply.